Working smarter to minimise blood and blood product wastage

 Manufacturing cost now on all blood component labels

-As part of this Strategy from May 2013 all blood components supplied by the Australian Red Cross Blood Service will include a cost indicator printed on the blood bag label.
+As part of this Strategy from May 2013 all blood components supplied by the Australian Red Cross Blood Service included a cost indicator printed on the blood bag label.
+More information on this issue is here.

 For more information